Analysis | Democrats intent on making fight over Trump’s Supreme Court pick about threat to Obamacare

 Instead, in sync with Joe Biden’s presidential campaign, Democrats want to replicate their successful 2017 fight to preserve the Affordable Care Act, which peeled off enough GOP senators to defeat Trump’s bid to repeal the health law.
-They remain skeptical of defeating this particular nominee, expected to be Judge Amy Coney Barrett, but Democrats believe this policy-focused message could propel them to big wins in the November elections.
+They remain skeptical of defeating this particular nominee, Judge Amy Coney Barrett, but Democrats believe this policy-focused message could propel them to big wins in the November elections.

-“We will use whatever tools we have, but at the same time, to me, one of the biggest tools we have is our voices and letting the American people know what’s at stake,” Sen. Mazie Hirono (D-Hawaii), a member of the Judiciary Committee that will consider the nomination, told reporters this week.
+“We will use whatever tools we have, but at the same time, to me, one of the biggest tools we have is our voices and letting the American people know what’s at stake,” Sen. Mazie Hirono (D-Hawaii), a member of the Judiciary Committee that will consider the nomination, told reporters this past week.

 The ideological distance between Ginsburg and Barrett is the biggest gap since 1991, when Thurgood Marshall, the civil rights lawyer and historic first Black justice, was replaced by Clarence Thomas, a justice who has spent almost three decades at the far right end of the court.